JWST Anonymous Proposal Reviews

-It takes some effort by authors to anonymize their PDF submissions.
-As the guidelines show, grammar and structure are expected to be different than in many other submissions of this type, including previous HST submissions.
-Some examples of re-worked text can be found on Example text for anonymous proposing.
-Proposers should take sufficient time to prepare the manuscript, especially if one plans to rework a proposal from other submissions.
+It takes effort by authors to anonymize their PDF submissions.
+Some examples of re-worked text can be found in Example text for anonymous proposing.
+Please take sufficient time to prepare the manuscript, especially if planning to resubmit a proposal from an earlier cycle or other submissions.

-Proposers should make an effort to describe the past work in the field, and how this proposal will improve, build-upon, or complete that past work.
-Many successful proposals include a discussion of stated-sample goals or statistical completeness and how this proposed work fits into this broader context.
+Anonymizing a proposals is not an excuse to omit relevant scientific information.
+Proposers should describe the past work in the field, and how this proposal will improve, build-upon, or complete that past work.
+Many successful proposals include a discussion of stated-sample goals or statistical completeness and how the proposed work fits into this broader context.
 Similarly, proposals may also discuss the uniqueness of the sample, and goals in comparison to similar work.

 Team expertise and background section

 As part of the proposal submission, proposers should complete the "Team Expertise and Background" section in APT.
 This section should provide a brief description of the expertise, background, and roles of key team members, as they relate to the science proposed.
 This section should be limited in length; for most proposals, a paragraph or two will suffice.
-For proposals with a large number of Co-Investigators, it is not necessary to report on the qualifications of every team member; nor is it necessary to provide a bio of the team members.
-An example is provided on Proposer Guidelines in Anonymous Reviews.
+For proposals with a large number of Co-Investigators, it is not necessary to report on the qualifications of every team member, nor is it necessary to provide a bio of all team members.
+If proposers wish, they can identify the PI in this section.
+An example is provided in the Proposer Guidelines in Anonymous Reviews.

 Please note: the text box will support ascii text.
 Special text markup and LaTex are not supported.

 Proposals must be anonymized in accordance with the guidelines above.
 Compliance with this policy is mandatory.
-Proposals received with flagrant violations will be subject to disqualification before the review-panel stage.
-Proposals with less serious violations (e.g., forgetting to change a reference from first person to third person) will be allowed to remain in contention, but will be flagged for review by SMO and the STScI Director for a final decision.
-Feedback will be provided to the proposers regarding any violations.
+Proposals received with violations will be subject to disqualification before the review-panel stage.
+Proposals with very minor infringements may be allowed to proceed under exceptional circumstances.
+Feedback will be provided to proposers regarding any violations.

 A possible concern that may arise is the following: "I've made every effort to anonymize my proposal, have followed all the guidelines, changed all my references to third-person, but I fear that my work is so specialized (or my analysis methods so unique) that panelists who know me will still be able to figure out who I am.
 Will my proposal be disqualified?"
 So long as the guidelines above are followed, the answer is NO, such a proposal will not be considered to be in violation.
 It is not necessary to "water down" or obscure your science, your methods, or your tools; it is simply your responsibility to write about them in the third-person, in a way that does not intentionally identify yourself.